This is really the toughest and daunting question for everyone and anyone to answer, whether some one is an aspirant or a professional.

 - Reputable Study Guide

-As I mention above, PMP Exam tests your real world experience based on PMI’s PMBOK guidelines and not on memorizing the PMBOK itself, however that said;
+As I mention above, PMP Exam tests your real world experience based on PMI’s PMBOK guidelines and not on memorizing the PMBOK itself.

 Do you know each one of them, I’m sure you know that, but,